 This three-and-a-half day program covers topics such as leadership styles, team building and time management that are essential to planning and implementing a successful academic career.
 The highly interactive program has been designed specifically to give faculty guidance, insight and skills to propel their careers, and is suited for junior faculty members, whether they recently joined their institutions after a residency or after time spent in private practice.
 The programming includes on-site sessions led by preeminent experts in dental education, readings, assignments and team-building exercises.
 Additionally, each participant is assigned to a peer group tasked with helping its members implement the topics discussed and learn how to manage the pressures of being a new faculty member.
 These peer groups are facilitated by leaders in dental education, who themselves are graduates of the American Association of Dental Schools (AADS) Summer Program or the ADEA Leadership Institute.

-Four $1,595 tuition scholarships will be awarded in 2015.
-Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program held in New England.
+Four $1,695 tuition scholarships will be awarded in 2015.
+Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program held in Freeport, ME.

 All are welcome to apply.
 Those from the following historically underrepresented groups are strongly encouraged to apply:

 - Agree to the terms of scholarship, which includes: